Darkflame72/CraftyBot/README.md

 ### Envinronment Variables

 To set the environment variables create a copy of `.env` and call it `.env.local` and set all the variables.
+Make sure to set `COMMAND_GUILD_IDS` to the guilds you are doing development in like `24242 3244234`.

 ### Setup